 No. An epidural is not possible for some people.
-You will need to talk to your anaesthetist if:
+Your anaesthetist will discuss this with you if necessary.
+An epidural may not be possible for you if:

-- you take blood thinning drugs, such as warfarin - you have a blood clotting problem - you are allergic to local anaesthetic - you have significant deformity of the spine - you have an infection in your back - you have had previous surgery on the spine with metalwork in your back - you have had problems with a spinal or epidural in the past.
+- you take blood-thinning drugs, such as warfarin - your blood does not clot properly - you are allergic to local anaesthetic - you have significant deformity of the spine - you have an infection in your back - you have had previous surgery on the spine with metalwork in your back - you have had problems with a spinal anaesthetic or epidural in the past.